Volunteering at University of Guelph Wellness Education and Promotion Centre

 - As a Peer Wellness Educator your role involves planning and executing team-specific events, facilitating workshops, attending bi-weekly trainings and providing resources to fellow students in support of health and well-being.
 This program requires weekly a commitment of ten hours.

-- As a Peer Wellness Coach, your role involves supporting students 1-1 to help them accomplish their well-being related goals through the USHINE program, and connecting with students through our online WeSHINE community.
+- As a Peer Wellness Coach, your role involves supporting students 1-1 to help them accomplish their well-being related goals through the USHINE program, and connecting with students through our larger WeSHINE community.
 This program requires weekly a commitment of five hours.

 Click the link above to learn more about these roles!